tomit4/CityStats/README.md

 **Images**

-CityStats Also hosts images for government officials such as senators, house delegates, mayor, city council members, etc. Each of these can be found at the /images subdirectory of the `citystats.xyz` domain, followed by either `states` or `cities` subdirectory, as well as their ids, etc. Once you find a specific `img_url` field within the API, utilizing tools like `wget`, `curl`, or simply downloading the image directly from your browser will download the image.
-Please note that not all images are available for certain government officials, indicated by their `img_url` field having a `null` value.
+CityStats also hosts images of government officials such as senators, house delegates, mayors, city council members, etc. Each of these can be found at the /images subdirectory of the `citystats.xyz` domain, followed by either `states` or `cities` subdirectory, as well as their ids, etc. Once you find a specific `img_url` field within the API, utilizing tools like `wget`, `curl`, or simply utlizing basic tools within the browser, can download the image.
+Please note that not all images are available for certain government officials, indicated by their `img_url` field having a `null` value in the JSON API output.

 #### Installation